Glossary

 Certified check

-A check drawn on the issuer's account for funds that have been segregated by the bank, guaranteeing payment.
+A check drawn on the issuer's account for funds that have been earmarked by the bank, normally guaranteeing payment.

 CFPB